The Charity Challenge Simultaneous Pairs

 The 2018 event raised £5,659.45 for RNLI in memory of Mark's brother and we went along to the Kirkwall Lifeboat station where we were so pleased that the crew turned out to say thank you and to have their picture taken with us.
 The funds go to RNLI central office of course, but it was lovely to be able to make the presentation.
 You can download the official Press Release sent out by the RNLI by clicking here - and here is a pretty picture of the presentation.
 The crew were just back from bringing a stranded sailing boat safely home and were heading off on exercise a bit later.
 A wonderful group of very brave men and we were very proud to have been able to help them.
 Thank you all for your support - and please join us again next year!

-We are going to raise funds for RNLI again in 2019 - again in memory of Mark's brother, Geof, who died unexpectedly in the Spring last year, was a great supporter of RNLI and at his funeral a collection was made specially for them.
+We raised the funds mainly in memory of Mark's brother, Geof, who died unexpectedly and was a great supporter of RNLI and at his funeral a collection was made specially for them.
 During his life he loved his weekends away and firmly believed in Kenneth Graham's view that "there is nothing - absolutely nothing - half so much worth doing as simply messing about in boats.”
 We could guarantee that the Christmas card we received from him each year would be one of the RNLI Charity Cards.

 Did you know that RNLI relies totally on donations ? our own lifeboatmen tell us that it is surprisingly easy to raise the several million needed for a new lifeboat, as often someone will just give the complete boat in memory of a family member or something like that.
 It's raising the funds for the day-to-day running of the Institute and it's volunteer crews that is far more difficult.
 Although we presented the cheque to "our" lifeboat crew here in Kirkwall, it goes into central funds, to buy things like new yellow wellies - I am told they cost £13 per pair so it seems we managed to raise enough to buy about 435 pairs!